It’s time to admit something: Our math teachers were right.

 One great way to lower your CAC is to use an all-in-one platform, rather than paying and trying to wrangle several different marketing tools.

 Podia’s all-in-one platform lets you run your email marketing, create a website and landing pages, and sell your digital products all from one dashboard.
-Create your free Podia account today.
+Get started today with a free 30-day trial.

 CAC is an important metric because it helps you figure out whether you’re spending more on acquiring new customers than you can afford.
 It also serves as a basis for another key marketing KPI: Time to pay back CAC.